What is the difference between Benlysta and Saphnelo?

 Benlysta is approved to treat adults and children aged 5 years and older with active SLE including active lupus nephritis, whereas Saphnelo is only approved in adults with moderate to severe SLE without severe active lupus nephritis or CNS lupus.

-Benlysta can be given as an intravenous infusion over 1 hour every 4 weeks in a healthcare provider's office or adults can self-administered it using a single-dose, subcutaneous (SC) autoinjector or pre-filled syringe once weekly at home.
-The autoinjector is also approved for SC administration in children with SLE.
+Benlysta can be given as an intravenous infusion over 1 hour every 4 weeks in a healthcare provider's office or adults can self-administer it using a single-dose, subcutaneous (SC) autoinjector or pre-filled syringe once weekly at home.
+The autoinjector is also approved for SC administration in children 5 years and older with SLE or active lupus nephritis.
 Saphnelo is only available as an intravenous infusion that is administered over 30 minutes, every 4 weeks.

 Benlysta and Saphnelo are both targeted treatments, but they target different parts of the immune system that are particularly overactive in lupus.
 Benlysta targets and blocks the activity of a type of white blood cell called a B cell, which produces antibodies that attack tissue, causing symptoms of SLE.
 It is classified as a B-lymphocyte stimulator (BLyS)-specific inhibitor.
 Saphnelo targets the type I interferon receptor and inhibits the activity of type 1 interferons.
 Activation of the interferon system is a common underlying characteristic of SLE that leads to the immune system being constantly “switched on”, contributing to SLE symptoms.
 Saphnelo is classified as a type 1 interferon receptor antagonist.
 Benlysta was first approved in 2011 and Saphnelo was approved in 2021.